jnaidu/IoTGitBook/create_event_stream_for_device.md

-# Create Event Stream For Device
+# Create Event Stream for Device
 In order to connect a device, we need to create a event stream for it.
 This event stream is a secure channel that allows the device to publish events and subscribe to commands.
 You will need the deviceId in order to create an event stream.

 ## POST: CREATE STREAM